 1933 Conn 6M Transitional Alto Saxophone

 The neck is a “STD’D” stamp, and this saxophone being a 254k serial number means this is one of the first transitional horns with the full assortment of 6M features- and even one feature that was cut out for regular 6M production, the swiveling thumbrest.
-These are fantastic horns that are quite undervalued in my opinion, but this means that I can occasionally find them cheap in clean physical condition, put a full mechanical overhaul on it, and still sell it to you for less than an imported “professional” saxophone- and this horn will still be making music 100 years from now, being played by someone like you and repaired by someone like me.
+These are fantastic horns that are quite undervalued in my opinion, but this means that I can occasionally find them cheap in clean physical condition, put a full mechanical overhaul representing 40 hours of labor on it, and still sell it to you for less than an imported “professional” saxophone- and this horn will still be making music 100 years from now, being played by someone like you and repaired by someone like me.
 They don’t make ’em like this anymore.